Return to Jupiter

-Return to Jupiter was an Australian television series, a 13-part follow-up to Escape from Jupiter.
+Return to Jupiter is an Australian television series, a 13-part follow-up to Escape from Jupiter.
 It aired in Australia from 23 March to 15 June 1997.

 Plot

 After their escape from Io, Michael, Kumiko, Gerard and Anna, last seen in Escape From Jupiter, are reunited on the Icarus, a solar cruiser that will take them back to their parents on Ganymede, one of Jupiter's moons.
 But the journey is far from a smooth one.
 Danger and excitement wait around every turn, as the children face a crash landing on Mars, hitch a ride on an asteroid, and race against two villains whose evil plan jeopardises the Icarus and its crew.